itnproducoes/openheart/README.md

 - To reset game, hold A+B+C+Start for 1 second
 - To toggle overclock on and off, hold A+Start for 1 second
 - To change region, press Reset button 3 times within 3 seconds.
 The last used region is saved until it is changed again.
+- In game in mode Europe, hold A+B+Start to switch mode 50Hz/60Hz

 ## Notes & considerations
 - Use at your own risk: The mod seems to work fine in various Model 1 and Model 2 revisions, but not every revision is tested.